trasbd/SFSL-ESP-Turnstile/README.md

 `index.php` should be added to the web server list of default pages.

-`secrets.php` will need to be created with the following content.
-Replace defaults with appropriate information.
+`secrets.php` will need to be created with the following content
+<br>Replace defaults with appropriate information

    ```php
 <?php